uesseu/chainiter/README.md

 - Calculate fast for a python code.
 - Show progress bar.
 - Performe parallel computing.
-- Run coroutines inparallel.
+- Run coroutines in parallel.
+- Make partial function and run in parallel.

 ## Is it fast for python?

-It is a package for me.
-I do'nt want slow one.
 It is based not on list but on iterators.
+I tried to minimize orverhead.
+And so, usually, it is as fast as iterators of python.
+And so, It may be much faster than list in some cases.
+It is a package for me, and I do'nt want slow one ;).

 Ofcource, speed of python is slow.
-And so, I tried to minimize orverhead.
 If you write a simple python code, it cannot be faster than numpy.
 But calcurating by 1 process may be limited by IO, memory, and so on.
 When it shows progress bar, it may be slow.